- Family: Cichlid

 Many people ask if they can get a bite from their Oscar.
 The answer is yes, but not a dangerous one.
 In the unlikely event that they can take your finger deep enough into their mouth, you are not likely to get more than an annoying abrasion from the small teeth they have there.

-Is an Oscar right for you?
+Is an Oscar fish right for you?

 If you have the space requirements to successfully keep one of these colorful South American cichlids and you don’t mind a solitary aquarium inhabitant, Oscar-keeping can be a rewarding experience.
 If you have the space for more than 100 gallons, you may be able to keep multiple aggressive species in your home.
 An Oscar gives you the joy of fish-keeping, plus introduces you to fish with personality.
-Amongst the world of freshwater aquarium denizens, they are among the smartest and most colorful housemates you can choose.
+Among the world of freshwater aquarium denizens, they are among the smartest and most colorful housemates you can choose.